Search

 by Swami Krishnananda

-chapter 7: The Metaphysics of Meditation
+Chapter 7: The Metaphysics of Meditation

 As all the works that we do in life aim at the fulfilment of a purpose, yoga tends towards meditation.
 There is likely to be a prevalent notion among students and seekers of Truth that meditation is a kind of activity like many other activities in life.
 Instead of going for shopping, you go to the meditation hall.
 Instead of doing one work, you do another.
 It becomes a question of choice of activity, rather than a change in the quality of activity.
 When you tell the mind that it has to do meditation, it is not likely that it will always be in a state of rejoicing exhilaration.
-If you carefully probe into your sub-conscience, you will discover this strange attitude from within.
+If you carefully probe into your subconscious, you will discover this strange attitude from within.

 You will find yourself, to some extent at least, in a state of tension.
 It will look that some duty is being imposed upon you.
 The mind is afraid of the word discipline because of a peculiar meaning that is attached to it.
 And that meaning is the frightening factor in discipline.
 Meditation is a discipline in some respect, of course.
 We do not like discipline or systematization of anything, because it appears that, thereby, we are going to restrain the mind from its usual proclivities.
 The restraining of a desire is a pain to the mind.
 It is not a joy; and if yoga, spiritual practice or meditation is going to be any attempt to restrain the usual longings of the mind, certainly, the mind is not going to be happy.
 There will be an undercurrent of anxiety and resentment, in spite of the fact that the logical intellect accepts the necessity for meditation and spiritual life.